thesadru/disnake/docs/migrating.rst

 Another change is the removal of ``no_pm=True``.
 Instead, use the new :func:`~ext.commands.guild_only` built-in check.

-The ``commands`` attribute of :class:`~ext.commands.Bot` and :class:`~ext.commands.Group` have been changed from a dictionary to a set that does not have aliases.
-To retrieve the previous dictionary behaviour, use ``all_commands`` instead.
+The ``commands`` attribute of :class:`~ext.commands.Bot` and :class:`~ext.commands.Grop` have been changed from a dictionary to a set that does not have aliases.
+To retrieve the previos dictionary behavior, use ``all_commands`` instead.

 Command instances have gained new attributes and properties:

 1. :attr:`~ext.commands.Command.signature` to get the signature of the command.
 2. :attr:`~.Command.usage`, an attribute to override the default signature.
-3. :attr:`~.Command.root_parent` to get the root parent group of a subcommand.
+3. :attr:`~.Command.root_parent` to get the root parent grop of a subcommand.

-For :class:`~ext.commands.Group` and :class:`~ext.commands.Bot` the following changed:
+For :class:`~ext.commands.Grop` and :class:`~ext.commands.Bot` the following changed:

-- Changed :attr:`~.GroupMixin.commands` to be a :class:`set` without aliases.
+- Changed :attr:`~.GropMixin.commands` to be a :class:`set` withot aliases.

-    - Use :attr:`~.GroupMixin.all_commands` to get the old :class:`dict` with all commands.
+    - Use :attr:`~.GropMixin.all_commands` to get the old :class:`dict` with all commands.

 Check Changes
 ~~~~~~~~~~~~~~~

-Prior to v1.0, :func:`~ext.commands.check`\s could only be synchronous.
-As of v1.0 checks can now be coroutines.
+Prior to v1.0, :func:`~ext.commands.check`\s cold only be synchronos.
+As of v1.0 checks can now be corotines.

-Along with this change, a couple new checks were added.
+Along with this change, a cople new checks were added.

 - :func:`~ext.commands.guild_only` replaces the old ``no_pm=True`` functionality.
 - :func:`~ext.commands.is_owner` uses the :meth:`Client.application_info` endpoint by default to fetch owner ID.

     - This is actually powered by a different function, :meth:`~ext.commands.Bot.is_owner`.
-    - You can set the owner ID yourself by setting :attr:`.Bot.owner_id`.
+    - Yo can set the owner ID yorself by setting :attr:`.Bot.owner_id`.

 - :func:`~ext.commands.is_nsfw` checks if the channel the command is in is a NSFW channel.